Website accessibility

 X27_1_technology_markets_9601.jpg Technology markets are characterised by rapid change and complicated relationships between suppliers, developers and end consumers and challenges of scale and pricing.
 An unusual feature of technology markets are network effects combining platform, developers, advertisers and consumers as a mutually-supporting eco-system.

-This means that a specialist approach is needed to understand how to develop the appropriate market strategies to win and hold customers looking to products that are not yet understood by consumers, while building relationships with suppliers and developers.
+This means that a specialist approach is needed to understand how to win and hold customers looking to products that are not yet understood by consumers, while building relationships with suppliers and developers.

 Technology and science markets are an area we are very familiar with.
 We regularly carry out projects into software, online-services and devices and instrumentation to identify market potential, use cases, and key factors for take up, particularly using conjoint analysis to test new features and concepts before development.